Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Introduction

-In this work, we view such words---predictive yet unintuitive lexical cues---as surface manifestations of underlying language phenomena and explore whether large language models (LLMs) can discover such phenomena.
-Our goal is \emph{not} to build a stronger deception detector, but to evaluate whether LLMs can reliably translate machine-learned lexical cues into human-interpretable phenomena.
-In particular, we ask LLMs to answer questions in the spirit of ``why is lexical feature $X$ predictive of deceptive or genuine reviews?''
-On the one hand, LLMs would readily provide fluent, plausible explanations to such questions (which we call \emph{conjectures} before they are \emph{validated}), and their natural language outputs are human-comprehensible.
-On the other hand, plausibility alone does not guarantee correctness: LLM-generated conjectures would be useless if they are sheer hallucinations and fail to correspond to any real pattern that actually distinguishes deception from genuine reviews.
-To evaluate whether such conjectures reflect meaningful linguistic patterns, we use deception detection in hotel reviews as a case study and investigate three research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1 (Predictiveness)}: Can these phenomena distinguish deceptive reviews from genuine ones? \item \textbf{RQ2 (Generalization)}: Are these phenomena generalizable to new data in similar domains (i.e., similar products or services)? \item \textbf{RQ3 (Alternatives)}: Instead of explaining predictive words, can these phenomena be obtained by prompting LLMs to conjecture based on its prior knowledge or labeled examples? \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1 (Predictiveness)}: Can these phenomena distinguish deceptive reviews from genuine ones? \item \textbf{RQ2 (Generalization)}: Are these phenomena generalizable to new data in similar domains (i.e., similar products or services)? \item \textbf{RQ3 (Alternatives)}: Instead of explaining predictive words, can these phenomena be obtained by prompting LLMs to conjecture based on their prior knowledge or labeled examples? \end{itemize}

-Our results show that these LLM-conjectured language phenomena have predictive power, are generalizable to similar-domain data, and outperform phenomena obtained from LLMs' prior knowledge or in-context learning alone.
-Together, these findings indicate that it is feasible to use LLMs to translate subtle deception cues learned by statistical classifiers into human-understandable, predictive language phenomena.
-These language phenomena could ultimately be useful in helping people increase their acumen in assessing the credibility of online reviews and decrease their reliance on algorithmic filters when such filters are unavailable.
+Our results show that LLM-conjectured language phenomena have predictive power, generalize to similar-domain data, and outperform phenomena obtained from LLMs' prior knowledge or in-context learning alone.
+Our human evaluation further shows that these phenomena improve people's understanding of cues in deceptive reviews.
+Together, these findings suggest that LLMs can translate model-identified lexical cues into explanations that are both interpretable and empirically supported.
+These explanations can help users better assess the credibility of online reviews when algorithmic systems are unavailable.

+Our paper makes the following contributions.
+First, we propose a conjecture-then-validate framework for translating predictive features into human-interpretable language phenomena, and show that these phenomena are empirically grounded and generalizable.
+Second, we demonstrate through human evaluation that feature importance explanations can identify predictive signals, but they do not explain why these signals are predictive.
+Our approach takes a step toward bridging this gap by generating explanations that can improve user understanding and calibrated trust in NLP systems.